 - The laser treatment targets warts by applying a high-intensity laser beam which destroys the abnormal tissue.
 A numbing cream might be used, and a little scarring or bruising should also be expected.

 The liquid nitrogen method for removing warts is now considered the most popular and effective treatment method.
 The procedure is practically painless, there is no contact with blood, which prevents the spread of infection, and no scars remain.
 In essence, the unwanted formations on the skin are frozen during the evaporation of liquid nitrogen and die.
 Cold shock doses are a very effective prevention of infection.

 You might not be able to get this treatment for the following reasons:

-- The presence of irritation, rash near the formation
+- The presence of irritation, and rash near the formation.

 As the removal method affects the healing process it is important to know everything about the process itself and what to do after warts removal.

 Factors that determine the time spent on healing are:

 - the size and shape of the warts

 - the general condition of the body, especially its immune system

 - compliance with the doctor’s recommendations for post-operative wound care, its correct and timely treatment